Improving Sampling for Masked Diffusion Models via Information Gain: Resource Overhead Analysis

 \item \textbf{High-confidence Bypass:} If the maximum token probability exceeds a threshold $\gamma$, the full sampling routine is skipped to reduce latency. \end{enumerate}

 As shown in Fig.~\ref{fig:threshold_tradeoff}, our adaptive threshold mechanism effectively manages computational cost while maintaining high decoding quality.
-By dynamically adjusting the candidate acceptance threshold, we achieve near-optimal entropy reduction with minimal time overhead.
-This explains why practical speedups (1.2–1.5$\times$) are significantly better than theoretical predictions ($N\times$).
-While evaluating more candidates ($N$) increases per-step cost, it often reduces total steps ($K$) needed for convergence.
-Our batched implementation and threshold optimization ensure that the quality improvements are achieved with only a modest increase in overhead (typically 20–40\% on average for reasoning tasks).
+By dynamically adjusting the candidate acceptance threshold, we achieve near-optimal entropy reduction with minimal additional time.
+This explains why the practical overhead is much smaller than the naive $N\times$ estimate.
+While evaluating more candidates ($N$) increases per-step cost, it can reduce unnecessary full evaluations through batching, cache reuse, and high-confidence bypass.
+Our batched implementation and threshold optimization ensure that the quality improvements are achieved with only a modest increase in overhead.

 \end{onecolumn}